intel/intel-extension-for-pytorch/docs/tutorials/examples.md

 #### Code Changes Highlight

+There are only a few lines code change required to use Intel® Extension for PyTorch\* on training.

+Recommended code changes involve:
+1. `torch.channels_last` is recommended to be applied to both of the model object and data to raise CPU resource usage efficiency.
+2. `ipex.optimize` function applies optimizations against the model object, as well as an optimizer object.

 ```
 ...
 import torch
 import intel_extension_for_pytorch as ipex
 ...
 model = Model()
+model = model.to(memory_format=torch.channels_last)
 criterion = ...
 optimizer = ...
 model.train()